Your Mini Basket

 To install ceiling speakers, you must be able to gain access behind the walls/ceilings to wire the speaker cable, and once everything is installed, we do not want there to be any unwanted surprises!

-1. How many ceiling speakers do I need?
+1. How many ceiling speakers do I need in a room?